What is the Role of Disk Space Management using Disk Quotas?

-Disk Space Management is an often underestimated necessity of a systems administrators job duties.
+Disk Space Management on a dedicated server or a VPS server is an often underestimated necessity of a systems administrators job duties.
 When managing disk space it is important to track and maintain adequate free space.
 This ensures proper system functionality and data integrity.
 Unlike your personal devices, when a server runs out of free space, it can have grave consequences.
 Running out of free space can lead to data and/or revenue loss for you, your clients and/or your user base.

 Data/Revenue Loss Scenarios: